 ADAMTS10 (ADAM Metallopeptidase With Thrombospondin Type 1 Motif 10) is a Protein Coding gene.
 Diseases associated with ADAMTS10 include Weill-Marchesani Syndrome 1 and Weill-Marchesani Syndrome.
-Among its related pathways are O-linked glycosylation and O-glycosylation of TSR domain-containing proteins.
+Among its related pathways are Metabolism of proteins and O-glycosylation of TSR domain-containing proteins.
 Gene Ontology (GO) annotations related to this gene include peptidase activity and metalloendopeptidase activity.
 An important paralog of this gene is ADAMTS6.

 UniProtKB/Swiss-Prot Summary for ADAMTS10 Gene

 Metalloprotease that participate in microfibrils assembly.
 Microfibrils are extracellular matrix components occurring independently or along with elastin in the formation of elastic tissues.